Share

 The development of secondary organ dysfunction in systemic inflammation is largely driven by circulating cytokines and inflammatory mediators that can affect tissues distant from the initial site of injury or infection.
 Therefore, the reduction in circulating cytokines and inflammatory mediators is intended to control the systemic hyperinflammatory response and support organ function recovery.

-Current scientific understanding suggests that:
+Current state-of-the-art understanding suggests that:

 These mechanisms are based on published experimental and clinical findings and should be interpreted as supporting hypotheses rather than proven therapeutic effects.
 Clinical decision-making should always rely on the overall patient condition and established treatment protocols.